 In mainland China, the retailer’s same-store sales were up 2% and gem-set jewelry was up 1%, proving that Chinese buyers are still interested in the category, but just don’t find shopping in Hong Kong as attractive as in the past.

 The Israeli diamond market is capping a very difficult year.
 According to the Census Bureau, net polished and rough diamond trade plunged 30% in 2019, plummeting to an estimated $8.7 billion from $12.4 billion in 2018, another year of deep trade declines.
 To put this in perspective, in 2009, a year of deep economic crisis, net rough and polished diamond trade totaled $10.8 billion.
-The decline in business in the Israeli center is a disaster.
+The decline in the diamond business in the Israeli center is a disaster.

 With shrinking financing, a small polishing sector, and very limited marketing, the Israeli diamond center is on a decade-long downward spiraling path, losing out to other centers providing luring incentives for doing business, and no change appears to be in sight.